 What is a fitness challenge?

 A fitness challenge is more than a fitness goal.
-The idea is that if you immerse yourself into the challenge and a positive environment.
-It’s more than a workout and some dumbbells.
-A fitness challenge usually has a goal, an end date, and tools to help your members get there.
+The idea is for members to immerse themselves into the challenge and a positive environment in order to help them stay motivated.
+Additionally, a fitness challenge usually has a goal, an end date, and tools to help your members get there.
 For instance, a challenge could include at-home workouts, equipment suggestions, nutrition tips, and certified personal trainer sessions.

 With most things, it takes longer than a few days to see results.
 This is especially true in health and fitness.
-You need at least a few weeks to see results.
+So your members will need at least a few weeks to see results.
 Also, you want to give those in your challenges the best opportunity to hit a goal.
 That way, they associate your brand with their success.
 For non-members, this could be the tipping point for signing up to your services on a more permanent basis.

 What the experts say: Dr. Paul Bedford